VirgoCX Design System

 At the beginning of building the design system, icons for both web and mobile were not standardized, as most were sourced from the Noun Project.
 This led to inconsistencies in style and line weight.
 To address this, a complete set of standardized icons was purchased to ensure consistency across current products and to support future business expansion.

-In addition, cryptocurrency icons were standardized as part of the design system.
-As new coins are introduced, their icons will continue to be added to the cryptocurrency section, keeping the system up to date.
+As new coins are added to the platform, their icons will continue to be added to the library to keep the system up to date.

 Responsive Key Area Layout for Web & H5